B-Ste/aoc25/README.md

-Solutions for Advent of Code 2025 in OCaml
+Partial Solutions for Advent of Code 2025 in OCaml